-Zawacki is working on a trio of projects.
-His latest poetry manuscript, a ‘global pastoral,’ is a study of how discrete landscapes flatten out across time and distance, driven by capitalist directives and digital code.
-Shilling for authentic geographies, the terrain of these serial poems is ghosted by the many non-places—airports, highways, commercial centers, online sites—that citizens increasingly wander around and traffic through.
-An oblique ars poetica, “Paris Photo Graff” is a prose-photography hybrid that interlaces black and white photos of Paris wall scrawl with episodic meditations on open-source literary communities and semi-hidden sub-cultures, the commercialization of street art, the hermeneutics of rumor and secrecy, authorial absence, the social relation of graffiti to political change, and the history of documenting graffiti.
-Finally, Zawacki is completing a translation of Pierre Bergounioux’s cult classic B-17 G, a récit about air war, photography, modernity as a function of speed, and the instant of death.
+Zawacki is working on a pair of projects.
+“Paris Photo Graff” is a prose-photography hybrid that interlaces black and white photos of Paris wall scrawl with episodic meditations on open-source literary communities and semi-hidden sub-cultures, the commercialization of street art, the hermeneutics of rumor and secrecy, authorial absence, the social relation of graffiti to political change, and the history of documenting graffiti.
+Zawacki is also completing a translation of Pierre Bergounioux’s cult classic B-17 G, a récit about air war, photography, modernity as a function of speed, and the instant of death.

 Frequently involving a second discipline and sometimes cross-listed with other departments, Zawacki’s writing workshops and topics seminars range widely.
 His creative writing workshops have addressed the prose poem, writing and photography, literary translation in theory and practice, the poetics of ruination and erasure, articulating the present tense, locutions of location, and the poetic sequence.
-While engaging issues of modern American poetry in seminars such as ecopoetics and the Berkeley Renaissance, his topics courses tend to confront the history of ideas, especially as constituted and concentrated in the twentieth century.
-Among recent seminars he has directed are “Friendship and Death,” “Chris Marker: Solidarity,” “Writing on the Wall: Graffiti,” Proust’s In Search of Lost Time, and “Sade and the 20th Century.”
-Upcoming classes include a seminar on the many versions of Antigone that have been offered as philosophical inquiries into civic and social politics, postcolonial resistance, kinship structures, and the dynamics of hauntology.
+While sometimes engaging issues of modern American poetry, his topics courses tend to confront the history of ideas.
+Among recent seminars he has directed are “Antigones,” “Friendship and Death,” “Chris Marker: Solidarity,” “Writing on the Wall: Graffiti,” “Sade and the 20th Century," and Proust’s In Search of Lost Time.